 Step 5 – Apply the Glue (If Included)

-If you’re kit includes a tube of adhesive, you’ll need to apply it to the glue around the hole and wait for it to become a little tacky.
+If your kit includes a tube of adhesive, you’ll need to apply it to the glue around the hole and wait for it to become a little tacky.
 This takes about a minute and should feel sticky to the touch, as opposed to gluey and slimy.

 Make sure to apply the glue to an area larger than the corresponding patch (in Step 5)